carolineuys/Caroline-Uys-Portfolio/_posts/2025-11-13-Kilimanjaro-Topography.md

 Choose your Machine -> Carvera Desktop CNC Machine.
 Choose your Post-Processor( the "driver" for your Carvera ATC CNC machine) → Carvera ATC (mm) (*cnc) -> Click Save Toolpath(s).
 This will save the .gcode  as a .cnc Makera Carvera file to the computer.
 You will now have the .gcode (or .nc, etc.) file to run at your CNC machine, as a file that will automatically run each toolpath one after another.

+12/03-05
+These past couple of days I have been creating the toolpaths for a cnc machine in Aspire for my Kilimanjaro topography.
+I had to make three different toolpaths for this design: profile, roughing, and finishing.
+Roughing is to carve out the majority of the wood and it uses the .8mm corn bit, finishing is for making the design more detailed and is used with a .2mm ball bit, and the profile cut is the final step which is to cut all the way around the design and also uses a .8mm corn bit.

+12/08